-The Group continuously ensures that its compliance policies and procedures are communicated effectively to all employees, including officers, directors, and where necessary, appropriate agents and business partners.
+The Group continuously ensures that its compliance policies and procedures are communicated effectively to all employees, including officers, directors, and where necessary and appropriate, agents and business partners.
 These mechanisms include:

-- a. periodic focused "gate-keeper" training for senior management members (including directors), employees in positions of leadership, targeted training for employees in positions otherwise exposed to corruption risks, and where necessary and appropriate, compliance training for agents and business partners and annual e-training for directors, officers and employees; and - corresponding certifications by such senior management members (including directors), employees, agents and business partners, acknowledging their understanding of policies and conformity with training requirements.
+- a. periodic focused 'gate-keeper' training for senior management members (including directors), employees in positions of leadership, and targeted training for employees in positions otherwise exposed to corruption risks, and where necessary and appropriate, compliance training for agents and business partners; and annual e-training for directors, officers and employees; and - corresponding certifications by such senior management members (including directors), employees, agents and business partners, acknowledging their understanding of policies and conformity with training requirements.

-5. Internal Reporting, Communication and Investigation
+5. Internal Reporting, Communications and Investigation